Analysis | One year in, how four states fared in combatting the coronavirus

 With the first anniversary of the first widespread containment efforts at hand, I decided to compare the numbers for four of the most talked-about states over the course of the pandemic: California, Florida, New York and South Dakota.

 To make the comparison, I grabbed four sets of data, using the numbers compiled by the COVID Tracking Project — a crowdsourced effort that wound down this week after serving as one of the only consistent sources of data on the pandemic for much of the past 12 months.
 For each state, I looked at the cumulative number of cases, the seven-day average of new cases, the total number of deaths and the average of new deaths.
-Instead of simply comparing them to one another after adjusting for population, I instead compared them to the country on the whole.
+Instead of simply comparing them to one another after adjusting for population, I instead compared them to the country as a whole.

 This is a bit tricky, so let me use an example.

 On April 15, the seven-day average of new cases nationally was about 30,000.
 In New York, it was 11,571; in Florida, 592.
 Adjusting for population, the national rate was 90.3 cases per million residents, compared to 476 cases per million in New York and 43 cases per million in Florida.
-So on that day, the New York average was 386 cases per million higher than the country on the whole and Florida was 47 cases lower.
+So on that day, the New York average was 386 cases per million higher than the country as a whole and Florida was 47 cases lower.
 New York was doing worse than the country overall and Florida better.

 If we do the same calculation for every day, we get a pattern of curves over the course of the year.
 Here, for example, is how the cumulative population-adjusted case total evolved.